-Today's SoCs integrate many subsystems, including processor cores, memory, graphics, audio, networking, and various other I/O subsystems.
+Today's SoCs integrate many subsystems, such as: processor cores, memory, graphics, audio, networking, and various other I/O subsystems.
 Depending on the functional requirements, multiple resets may be needed to reset various subsystems of an SoC.
-We can easily extend the use of the reset methodology to handle multiple resets in an SoC.
+We can easily extend the use of the Cadence reset methodology to handle multiple resets in an SoC.

 At the system level, you would still have a reset monitor as we did at the block level.
-This monitor will contain a pointer to the reset_handler for each subsystem that wants to track their reset functionality.
-As illustrated in Fig. 13 and Fig. 14, the reset monitor has handles to multiple reset handlers (reset_handler_1, reset_handler_2, etc.).
-The Reset Monitor will call notify(ACTIVATE/TERMINATE) for the corresponding reset handler when its reset signal changes state.
-The notify call for each subsystem block will then inform that subsystem that a reset has been activated or If reset was not active, it would invoke terminated. run_phase_new() and if it was active, it would terminate all of the threads spawned by run_phase_new() and invoke the clean_up() method, the same way it behaved at the block level.
+This monitor will contain a pointer to the reset\handler for each subsystem that wants to track their reset functionality.
+As illustrated in Fig. 13 and Fig. 14, the Reset Monitor has handles to multiple reset handlers (reset handler 1, reset handler 2, etc.).
+The Reset Monitor notify(ACTIVATE/TERMINATE) corresponding reset handler when its reset signal changes state.
+The notify call for each subsystem block will then inform that subsystem that a reset has been activated or If reset was not active, it would invoke terminated. run phase new() and if it was active, it would terminate all of the threads spawned by run\phase\new() and invoke the clean\up() method, the same way it behaved at the block level.

-As you can see, the reset methodology is very flexible and can easily be extended to manage multiple resets at the block level or at the system level.
+As you can see, the Cadence reset package is very flexible and can easily be extended to manage multiple resets at the block level or at the system level.